ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ### Create a Virtual Private Cloud baseline resources
 {: #create-vpc}
-We provide a script to create the baseline resources required for this tutorial, i.e., the starting environment.
+The tutorial provides a script to create the baseline resources required for this tutorial, i.e., the starting environment.
 The script can either generate that environment in an existing VPC or create a new VPC.

 In the following, create these resources by configuring and then running a setup script.
 The script incorporates the setup of a bastion host as discussed in [securely access remote instances with a bastion host](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).